AlmightyMexijew/vicklerpractice/README.md

-# vicklerpractice
+This is going to be the space for practice and coding related to Andy Vickler's book "Web Development".
-Doing practice coding with Andy Vickler's book
+All credit to Andy Vickler et al.